10 Movie Remakes That Are Better Than The Original

 79% / 87%

-Time may have named the original the “Best sci-fi movie of the 1950s,” however, you can’t deny the brilliance of John Carpenter (the man who brought us “Halloween“) and ’80s Kurt Russell.
+Time may have named the original the “Best sci-fi movie of the 1950s,” however, you can’t deny John Carpenter (the man who brought us “Halloween“) and ’80s Kurt Russell.

 “The Thing is one of [Carpenter’s] greatest moments, creating a terrifying atmosphere of claustrophobia, suspense and paranoia.
 And Kurt Russell is as good as he’s ever been, wearing one of the best beards in movie history.”